jss367/jss367.github.io/_posts/2022-02-06-saving-and-loading-models-in-fastai.md

 ## learn.export

-If you're going to save it for interence, I recommend using `.export()`.
+If you're going to save it for inference, I recommend using `.export()`.
 You should also make sure the model is going to save in the right place by setting `learn.path`.

 ```python